winexe0/ActivationStatus/README.md

 # ActivationStatus
 ActivationStatus is a program you can use to check your activation status on Windows.
+It currently requires Windows Vista or greater.